roelfdiedericks/ratbond/README.md

 After tunnel establishment, the server creates a tun interface, and may choose to [NAT](#routingandnat)  packets.
 The client automatically creates a default [route](#routingandnat) via the tunnel.

 ## Current Status
 This thing works for me, in my lab environment.
-With consistent hashing, and a multi-threaded iperf test ```iperf3 -P 6 -R -c 10.10.10.2 -t 600``` I can pretty much saturate two assymetric fibre connections, and achieve combined throughput minus 15-20% of the combined capacity (overhead), with a script that flaps each of my test WAN links randomly, with sub-second link state detection.
+With consistent hashing, and a multi-threaded iperf test ```iperf3 -P 6 -R -c 10.10.10.2 -t 600``` I can pretty much saturate two asymmetric fibre connections, and achieve combined throughput minus 15-20% of the combined capacity (overhead), with a script that flaps each of my test WAN links randomly, with sub-second link state detection.

 There is still an ugly hack, during link up/down events a KCP packet may be received on the tunXX interface, which then establishes a KCP connection over the tunXX inteface, which is obviously not desirable (tunnel within a tunnel).
 Some sort of filter needs to be applied to make sure that this doesn't happen.
 At the moment, a very basic check for a private IP is done, but this is not ideal.

 ## Building
-- golang version 1.23.0 or above is recommended.
+- golang version 1.22 or above is recommended.
 - ratbond uses golang vendoring (for the simple reason to avoid conflicts with other go programs)
 - ratbond uses a forked version of kcp-go https://github.com/roelfdiedericks/kcp-go with some added functionality
 ```